-- 4. The Strategic Plan shall take into account be informed by an analysis covering at least the following elements: - Political, socio-economic and environmental drivers which are relevant for the EU and Member States' policy priorities. - b) The contribution of research and innovation to the realisation of EU policy objectives, while capitalizing on studies, other scientific evidence and relevant initiatives at EU and national level, including institutionalised partnerships according to article
+- c.
+Areas for international cooperation, actions to be aligned with Research & Innovation of other nations and regions of the world at major scale, or actions to be carried out in cooperation with organisations in third countries. - d.
+Specific issues, such as the balance between research and innovation; the integration of Social Sciences and Humanities; the role of Key Enabling Technologies and strategic value chains; gender equality, including the integration of gender dimension in the R&I content; adherence to the highest ethics and integrity standards; priorities for dissemination and exploitation. - 4.
+The Strategic Plan shall take into account an analysis covering at least the following elements: - a) Political, socio-economic and environmental drivers which are relevant for the EU and Member States' policy priorities. - b) The contribution of research and innovation to the realisation of EU policy objectives, while capitalizing on -studies, other scientific evidence and relevant initiatives at EU and national level, including institutionalised partnerships according to article 8(1)(c)of the [FP Regulation].

-8(1)(c)of the [FP Regulation]. - c) Evidence-base resulting from foresight activities, S&T and innovation indicators, international developments such as the implementation of the SDGs and feedback from implementation, including monitoring the implementation of specific measures with regard to widening participation and sharing excellence and participation of SMEs. - d) Priorities with the potential to be implemented in synergy with other EU programmes. - e) A description of the various approaches for stakeholder consultation and citizen engagement as part of the work to develop Work Programmes: - f) Complementarity and synergies with planning of the KICs of the EIT in accordance with Regulation 294/2008/EC. - 5.
+- c) Evidence-base resulting from foresight activities, S&T and innovation indicators, international developments such as the implementation of the SDGs and feedback from implementation, including monitoring the implementation of specific measures with regard to widening participation and sharing excellence and participation of SMEs. - d) Priorities with the potential to be implemented in synergy with other EU programmes. - e) A description of the various approaches for stakeholder consultation and citizen engagement as part of the work to develop Work Programmes; - f) Complementarity and synergies with planning of the KICs of the EIT in accordance with Regulation 294/2008/EC. - 5.
 The strategic planning process shall be complemented by a strategic coordinating process for European Partnerships, with participation of Member States and the Commission on equal footing.
-It shall function as an entry point for analysis and advice on the possible setup, implementation, monitoring and phasing out of R&I partnerships and be guided by a comprehensive criteria framework, based on Annex III of the Horizon Europe Regulation.
+It shall function as an entry point for foresight analysis, analysis and advice on the portfolio development, possible setup, implementation, monitoring and phasing out of R&I partnerships and be guided by a comprehensive criteria framework, based on Annex III of the Horizon Europe Regulation.